Why We Need Pride

 First, it is the coming out speech by Elliot Page (then: Ellen Page).

-Second, it’s the speech by Rory O’Neil (Panti Bliss), an Irish drag performer and a gay rights activist.
+Second, it’s the speech by Rory O’Neil (Panti Bliss), an Irish drag performer and gay rights activist.

 They will be worth your time, I promise you.
 And you will probably want to share them with your friends just like I did.